 - Strengthening the capacity of civil society and government partners in the field of MHPSS on psychological first aid (PFA) and basic MHPSS skills, as well as referral systems.

-IOM's DTM data will benefit (1) relevant governmental authorities; (2) United Nations agencies; and (3) partners in the field, by providing information on the most vulnerable members of target Haitian communities, including INGOs, local NGOs, CSOs and so on.
+IOM's DTM data will benefit (1) relevant governmental authorities; (2) UN agencies; and (3) partners in the field, by providing information on the most vulnerable members of target Haitian communities, including INGOs, local NGOs, CSOs and so on.

-In a context of high political instability and increasing social and economic insecurity, IOM aims to support the Government of Haiti in monitoring the migration flow (by land, sea and air) to ensure information gathering in order to profile and assess the needs of vulnerable migrants.
-In order to do so, IOM will:
+In a context of high political instability, increasing social and economic insecurity, and frequent natural hazards, IOM aims to support the Government of Haiti in monitoring the movements, numbers, proﬁles, needs, and trends of forcibly displaced populations, forcibly repatriated migrants, and other populations on the move, so as to inform policies and programs which address the needs of vulnerable migrants.
+In order to do so, IOM will continue to:

 - Install Flow Monitoring (FM) methodology at oﬃcial and unoﬃcial points of entry (PoE) which has repatriated a growing number of Haitian migrants, in order to monitor and comprehend mobility types, ﬂows, and trends between the two countries;

 - Monitor mobility trends and assess the multi-sectoral needs of displaced populations by regularly deploying the Displacement Tracking Matrix (DTM) existing network, tools, and methodologies to highlight urgent needs and priority sectors of intervention and ensure evidence-based, tailored, and adapted humanitarian response;

 - Develop, reﬁne and adapt post-disaster needs assessment tools, in close collaboration with government and humanitarian partners in order to inform disaster related emergency response;